jmorrell/cloudflare-read-zip-file-example/README.md

 - **Deflate support** - Handles both stored (uncompressed) and deflate-compressed files
 - **Cloudflare Workers compatibility** - Built specifically for the Workers runtime environment

+## Limitations

+This simple implementation reads the whole zip file into memory.
+Given that workers are limited to 128MB of memory it will fail on anything approaching that size.

+You could refactor it to use HTTP Ranged reads to read a larger zip archive off of R2, but this is out of scope for me for now, so this is left as an exercise to the reader.

 ## Code Structure

 - [`src/index.ts`](src/index.ts) - Main Worker handler that processes uploads